colbyhill21/Block-Destroyer/README.md

 # Block-Destroyer-Game
+Modern remake on a timeless classic.
+Destroy as many bricks as you can before running out of ammo!
-Pretty simple game I created while learning about the java Objectdraw library.
+I created this game while learning about the java Objectdraw library.
 Here is a preview of the game!
 <div align="center">
 <kbd>